agude/agude.github.io/_posts/2020-09-21-interviewing_for_data_science_positions_in_2020.md

 | **Twitch**       |  {{pass}} |         {{pass}} |                {{pass}} | {{declined}} |
 | **Twitter**      |  {{pass}} |         {{pass}} |                {{fail}} |          --- |

+[^docusign]: DocuSign and I were unable to schedule an on-site before my other offers would have expired.

 I am very happy with how well the technical screens went this time around, as mentioned above.
 I also feel good about the on-site to offer rate, although more offers would always be better of course.